sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

 Example Analytical App
 ==================

-Sparkflows enable you to run the Application which use Jupyter Notebook
+Sparkflows enable you to run the Application which uses Jupyter Notebook.

 Applications
 --------